Galibal: Social divisions and rites

 The male initiation ceremony, called Bool, changed adolescents from tabboo status into cabra - fully fledged males.
 The bora ceremonial site consisted of a circle surrounded by earth banked about 2 feet and measuring 35 yards in diameter.
-One such site was at the head of the Tweed River and under the McPherson range at a place known as Coowarragum.
+One such site was at the head of the Tweed River and under the McPherson range at a place known as Coowarragum (Europeans named this 'The Pinnacle').
 This was linked by a trench dug out for a distance of some 90 yards to a nearby creek.
 The final stage of the rite had the initiands travel down the ditch, which was surrounded by shrubs and roofed with branches to form a tunnel until they reached the creek and disappeared for three days.

 History of contact

 The Police Magistrate J. Bray recounted in 1901 that the Murwillumbah area had hundreds of blacks when he first went there, and that he had seen some 600 assembled at one time.
 By the time of his writing, he stated that no more children were to be seen and that the tribe had almost died out.